geops/website/content/blog/modern-python-tooling-with-uv/index.en.md

 ### Migrating pinned versions

 In order to keep the versions pinned from other tools you have to convince uv to not update anything when first creating the uv.lock file.
-Unless I'm missing something there is no straightforward way to do this, so I resorted to installing pip and wheel and creating a wheelhouse with all the requirements and telling uv look up dependencies in the wheelhouse instead of the index:
+Unless I'm missing something there is no straightforward way to do this, so I resorted to installing pip and wheel and creating a wheelhouse with all the requirements and telling uv to look up dependencies in the wheelhouse instead of the index:

 ```
 $ uv pip install pip wheel